MathCoimbra/MathCoimbra/README.md

 Hello there!
 ============

-### I'm a forever student and curious about technology always learning.
+### I'm a forever student and curious about technology, always learning.

-#### At the moment I'm focusing on Javascript language.
+#### At the moment I'm focusing on Javascript/Typescript language.
 Feel free to see or contribute to what I'm working on.

 ### Contact me: